What shareholders can do to beat the market with SoFi Technologies Inc. (SOFI) stock - The Dwinnex

-In the latest session, SoFi Technologies Inc. (NASDAQ: SOFI) closed at $7.38 down -0.40% from its previous closing price of $7.41.
-In other words, the price has decreased by -$0.03 from its previous closing price.
-On the day, 40668828 shares were traded.
-SOFI stock price reached its highest trading level at $7.45 during the session, while it also had its lowest trading level at $7.14.
+As of close of business last night, SoFi Technologies Inc.’s stock clocked out at $6.76, down -0.73% from its previous closing price of $6.81.
+In other words, the price has decreased by -$0.05 from its previous closing price.
+On the day, 23509975 shares were traded.
+SOFI stock price reached its highest trading level at $6.90 during the session, while it also had its lowest trading level at $6.69.

 Top 5 Undervalued Stocks To Own In 2023